 Scholarships Offered to Kentucky Governor's Scholars

-- Campbellsville University offers three full-tuition scholarships to students who participated in the Governor's Scholars Program.
+Campbellsville University offers three full-tuition scholarships to students who participated in the Governor's Scholars Program.
+Application and essay required.
 Students must have a minimum high school GPA of 3.5 and 25 ACT/1140 SAT.
-The scholarship is renewable with a required GPA of 2.8.
+Deadline to apply is November 1st.
+Updated 2019

-- Eastern Kentucky University gives a renewable full-tuition scholarship to all Governor’s Scholars with a cumulative GPA of 3.75 and an ACT composite of 25 or above.
+Eastern Kentucky University offers a full tuition scholarship renewable for 8 semesters to all Governor’s Scholars with a cumulative GPA of 3.75 and an ACT composite of 25 or above.
+This scholarship does not cover any fees, room, or board costs.
 This scholarship is only available to incoming freshmen and is not awarded to all applicants who meet this criteria.
-Students must maintain a 3.0 GPA and remain enrolled with a full-time status.
+Students must maintain a cumulative 3.0 GPA and remain enrolled with a full-time status.
+Updated 2020

-- Morehead State University offers a full tuition [$30,000 over four years] to all Governor's Scholars who apply for admission by March 15.
+Morehead State University offers a $8000 per year scholarship (8 semesters) to Governor's Scholars who apply for admission by March 15.
 To be eligible for this scholarship, you must submit a completed application packet, including admission application form, transcripts and test scores, by the March 15 priority application deadline.
-Be admitted to MSU for the 2014-15 academic year as a new incoming freshman or transfer student with fewer than 30 hours and meet all of following requirements: 1.
-Be a legal resident of Kentucky; and 2.
-Be an alumnus of the Kentucky Governor's Scholars Program (GSP) or Kentucky Governor's School for the Arts (GSA); and 3.
-Have at least a 3.5 unweighted high school GPA; and 4.
-Achieve a minimum 25 ACT composite score (1130 SAT composite verbal + math).
+Students must meet the following criteria: Be a legal resident of Kentucky; be an alumnus of the Kentucky Governor's Scholars Program (GSP), Kentucky Governor's School for the Arts (GSA), or Kentucky Governor’s School for Entrepreneurship (GSE); have at least a 3.5 unweighted high school GPA and a minimum 25 ACT composite score (1130 SAT composite verbal + math).
 This scholarship cannot be awarded in addition to another academic achievement scholarship.
+Updated 2021

 These GSP/GSA scholarships are awarded for four years (amount to be split in half for eight consecutive semesters) or until the first Bachelor’s degree is obtained, whichever occurs first, and require a 3.25 cumulative GPA to renew the scholarship.
 GSP/GSA scholarships cannot be combined with MSU’s Academic Achievement Scholarship or CHA scholarships.
 In order to qualify for any scholarships at Murray State, students must complete and meet the appropriate admission and scholarship processes and deadlines.

-- Spalding University offers renewable academic merit awards to Governor's Scholars alumni ranging from $5,000 - $12,000 per year.
-Candidates must have a minimum composite ACT of 20 or SAT 950 and a minimum high school GPA of 3.0.
+Spalding University offers $2,500 to all Governor's Scholar alumni.
+Spalding also offers renewable academic merit awards ranging from $2,000 - $14,000 per year.
+Candidates must have a minimum composite ACT of 18 or SAT 960 and a minimum high school GPA of 2.5.
 Merit awards for incoming freshmen are for undergraduate study and renewable for up to four years provided the student maintains a GPA of at least 3.0 and full-time student status.
+Updated 2021

-- Transylvania University offers a guaranteed minimum of $14,000 per year for Governor’s Scholars.
-Students who qualify for more scholarships and grant aid will receive the large amount.
+Transylvania University All Kentucky Governor's Scholars and participants in the Governor's School for the Arts and Governor's School for Entrepreneurs receive a guaranteed minimum award of $23,000 per year.
+Students who qualify for more scholarships and grant aid will receive the larger amount.
+Updated 2019

 - Western Kentucky University offers merit awards for students with a minimum 3.3 unweighted GPA and 25 ACT/1130 SAT, ranging from $1,500 to $8,000 per year.
 Students with a minimum 3.0 unweighted GPA (no ACT/SAT requirement) who complete the Governor’s Scholars Program, are eligible to receive a $1,500 annual award (this may be in addition to an Academic Merit award).
 To qualify for an Academic Merit award and the Governor’s Scholars Program award, students should apply for admission by January 15 of their senior year.
 Students with a minimum 3.8 unweighted GPA and 31 ACT/1360 SAT that apply by December 1 of their senior year will be invited to compete for WKU’s most prestigious award, the Cherry Presidential Scholarship.
 If selected as a Cherry Presidential recipient or finalist, the award will replace any previously awarded Academic Merit award (however the $1,500 Governor’s Scholars Program bonus award will still apply).
 Students are eligible to receive merit awards up to the cost of attendance for the fall and spring semesters.
 Information on these awards and additional scholarship opportunities available at http://www.wku.edu/scholarship.